Frequently Asked Questions

 What are single-origin coffee beans and why should I care?

 Single-origin coffee is coffee from a small geographical area, usually a particular farm or small group of farms.
-It is significant because the characteristics of the region, the soil, the altitude and the aspect (what wine lovers call terroir) all heavily influence the final flavor of the beans.
+It is significant because the characteristics of the region, the soil, the altitude and the processing (similar to what wine lovers call terroir) all heavily influence the final flavor of the beans.

-You charge $22 including shipping for a bag of coffee - is that a deal?
+You charge $22 for a bag of coffee - is that expensive, or a deal?

-On other sites you may see coffees, perhaps even from the same origin, selling for $30+ with additional shipping.
+You may see other roasters with similar coffees, perhaps even from the same origin, selling for $25+ without shipping.
 It begs the question - how can we afford to ship the same quality for less?

-- 2. As a subscription, we roast to order and have almost zero waste.
-Roasted coffee doesn't sit in our store going stale, so we don't have to account for as much loss in our margin.
+2. As a subscription, we roast to order and have almost zero waste.
+Roasted coffee doesn't sit in our cafe or the grocery store going stale, so we don't have to account for much loss in our margin.

-- 4. We don't have an incredibly expensive storefront designed by a fancy architect in San Francisco with a bunch of people sitting around using our wifi, costing us money.
+4. We don't have an incredibly expensive storefront designed by a fancy architect in San Francisco with a bunch of people sitting around using our wifi, posting well-lit Instagrams, costing us money.
 We are 100% focused on shipping you premium coffee every week - that's it.

-When does my shipment of coffee usually get roasted and sent out?
+When does my shipment of coffee get roasted and sent out?

-We roast on Tuesdays and Fridays, shipping out on the same day.
+We roast early in the morning on Tuesdays and Fridays, shipping out on the same day.
 In the continental US, 99% of our shipments arrive 3 days later at the peak of freshness, ready to enjoy.

 What delivery service do you use?
-FedEx, USPS, UPS, another acronym or a messenger pigeon?
+FedEx, USPS, UPS, Messenger pigeon?

-Unfortunately, although we have tried, it turns out we can't control the weather, freak traffic patterns, or your postman getting sick.
-So on occasion, our shipments take slightly longer to get to you.
+Unfortunately, although we have tried, it turns out we can't control the weather or freak accidents, so on occasion, our shipments take slightly longer to get to you.
 You can track your latest shipments from your account panel.
-If it consistently takes longer than 3 days (for US shipments) there is probably something up (an active forwarding in the system, or an error in your address), so you should talk to your local post office about it.
+If it consistently takes longer than 3 days for your coffee to arrive and you're in the US - there is probably something up (an active forwarding in the system, or an error in your address), so you should talk to your local post office to get that sorted!

 Do you ship to Alaska?